 We often have lengthy, 25 page plus Manuals, Handbooks, Project Charters, Protocols, Procedures, etc., that need to be accessed by users on the KB.
 Here are some things to consider when when breaking the document up into blocks of information.

 UPDATE: The new KB editor allows pasting content directly into the KB, this includes Excel tables.
 However, the New Editor is in beta mode and had limited capabilities.
-Please read this document KB User's Guide - Documents Tab - Missing and Disabled Features in the New Editor or contact the KB Team for more information about your lengthy document and using the New Editor.
+Please read this document [Link for document 93216 is unavailable at this time.] or contact the KB Team for more information about your lengthy document and using the New Editor.

 General Questions About Your Document

 Take moment and consider the answers to the questions below about the document that already exists in another place, that you would like to access via the KB.

 - Is this Word Document in its very final form?